digipolisgent/api-guidelines/Guidelines.md

 /user_management/v1
 ```

-#### 7.1.5 Resource reference
+#### 7.1.4 Resource reference

-The URI references for resources should consistently use the same path components to refer to resources.
-Sub-namespace or sub-folders should be avoided, to maintain path consistency.
+The URI references for resources SHOULD consistently use the same path components to refer to resources.
+Sub-namespace or sub-folders SHOULD be avoided, to maintain path consistency.
 This allows consumer developers to have a predictable experience in case they are building URIs in code.

 URL template:
 ```